 Select a myth below to reveal the truth about timber harvesting

 - Myth: The timber sale in Yellowwood State Forest “destroys” public land.

-Truth: Timber management on 299 acres involves single-tree selection of mature, damaged or diseased trees.
+Truth: Timber management on 299 acres involves the single-tree selection of mature, damaged, or diseased trees.
 This thinning leaves other trees, including big trees, untouched and less stressed from current overcrowding.
-Harvests today are conducted in accordance with long established backcountry harvest guidelines.
-Single-tree selection has been a common practice on State Forest properties for decades.
+Harvests today are conducted in accordance with long-established backcountry harvest guidelines.
+The single-tree selection has been a common practice on State Forest properties for decades.
 In fact, selection harvests have already occurred throughout the backcountry area.

 - Myth: The backcountry area is a “pristine forest” whose “ecology has been determined by nature, not human beings.”

 Truth: When the state acquired this land in the 1950s, much of it was cutover woodland that had suffered soil loss.
 An additional 74 acres were fruit orchards and other portions were farm fields or young growth.
 Through “good husbandry” practices by DNR Forestry, the area has been restored and was added to the backcountry designation in 1981.
 Timber harvest have occurred in the backcountry area since the state acquired the land.